-- Baijiu Best Brand No 10 古井贡酒 Gǔjǐng gòng jiǔ
+- Baijiu Best Brand 古井贡酒 Gǔjǐng gòng jiǔ

-- Baijiu Best Brand No 8 水井坊 Shui Jing Fang
+- Baijiu Best Brand 水井坊 Shui Jing Fang

-- Baijiu Best Brand No 3 泸州老窖 lúzhōu lǎo jiào
+- Baijiu Best Brand 泸州老窖 lúzhōu lǎo jiào

 Older than vodka, whisky, rum, brandy, gin, and tequila, Baijiu can be traced back 7000 years.
-The earliest archeological evidence was from the Han Dynasty (25-220 AD).
+The earliest archaeological evidence was from the Han Dynasty (25-220 AD).
+(See: Baijiu History)

-The four major categories of baijiu, accounting for the overwhelming majority of the market, are strong aroma, light aroma, sauce aroma, and rice aroma.
+The four major categories of baijiu, best known and accounting for the overwhelming majority of the market, are strong aroma, light aroma, sauce aroma, and rice aroma.

 Gujinggong is a traditional strong fragrance Baijiu distilled from water from a well in Bozhou, Anhui Province.
 Its history dates back to early Ming dynasty (AD 1515).
 The Gong, in the name Gu Jing Gong, means tribute offered to the emperor.
 It was a tribute drink for the imperial families of China’s dynasties.
 It is fragrant and refreshing, with prolonged pleasant aftertaste.